laravel/docs/eloquent.md

 <a name="mass-assignment"></a>
 ### Mass Assignment

-You may use the `create` method to save a new model using a single PHP statement.
-The inserted model instance will be returned to you from the method:
+You may use the `create` method to "save" a new model using a single PHP statement.
+The inserted model instance will be returned to you by the method:

     use App\Models\Flight;